PKizzle/dns/cmd/atomdns/handlers/log/README.md

 log
 ```

-Or optionally if you want to log non-default values from the context, adding default keys (`ecs/addr` and
+Or optionally if you want to log non-default values from the context:
-`id/id`) will error.

 ```txt
 log {